mw5mercs-modding/yaml-docs/yaml-quirks.md

 * C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

 Quirk name: `clan-mech-savagewolf`
-<h2 id="CLAN-QUIRK-SUMMONER">Clan</h2>
-The way the Clans fought was well reflected in the designs of their Battlemechs, often being shown by how quick and maneuverable they were.

-C.A.S.E. protection on all components.

-* Top speed modifier: +6.7 %
-* Turn speed modifier: +10.0 %
-* Acceleration modifier: +10.0 %
-* 'Mech upkeep cost modifier: +20.0 %
-* C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

-Quirk name: `CLAN-QUIRK-SUMMONER`
 <h2 id="CLANBUSTER">Clanbuster</h2>
 A ComStar designed refit for the Battle of Tukayyid, featuring the latest tech to withstand against the Clans.